tikv/pd/doc/clustering.md

 }
 ```

-## A 3 nodes multi machine cluster
+## A 3 nodes multi-machine cluster

 TODO...